joaotavora/eglot/README.md

        Hyperbole is written in Emacs Lisp for ease of modification.
        Hyperbole has been engineered for real-world usage and is well structured).

+We find Hyperbole's parts are more powerful as one package, i.e. the sum is greater than the parts, so we don't offer them separately.
+Hyperbole is free software, however, so you may modify it as you see fit.

+## Hyperbole Buttons

 A Hyperbole hypertext user works with buttons; he may create, modify, move or delete buttons.
 Each button performs a specific action, such as linking